-We may not achieve the anticipated benefits from our acquisition of Novitium and we may face integration difficulties, which could have a material adverse effect on our business, financial position, and operating results.
+We may not achieve the anticipated benefits from our acquisition of Novitium, which could have a material adverse effect on our business, financial position, and operating results.

-On November 19, 2021 (the "Closing Date"), the Company completed its previously announced acquisition (the "Acquisition") of Novitium pursuant to the terms of the Agreement and Plan of Merger, dated as of March 8, 2021 (the "Merger Agreement"), by and among the Company, Novitium, Nile Merger Sub LLC, a Delaware limited liability company, and certain other parties, with Novitium becoming a wholly owned subsidiary of ANI.
+On November 19, 2021, the Company completed its previously announced acquisition (the "Acquisition") of Novitium pursuant to the terms of the Agreement and Plan of Merger, dated as of March 8, 2021 (the "Merger Agreement"), by and among the Company, Novitium, Nile Merger Sub LLC, a Delaware limited liability company, and certain other parties, with Novitium becoming a wholly owned subsidiary of ANI.